What is RLE?

 Refractive Lens Exchange, or RLE, is a surgery that is both an alternative to LASIK surgery and a close- relative of Cataract surgery.
 The common factor of each of these surgeries is that they are meant to provide vision correction.

-Refractive Lens Exchange surgery is performed the same way as cataracts surgery.
+Refractive Lens Exchange surgery is performed the same way as cataract surgery.
 Like in cataract surgery, the natural crystalline lens is removed and replaced with an Intraocular lens implant, or IOL.
 The only difference is that the natural crystalline lens has not developed or has not fully developed cataracts yet.

 The lOL that replaces the natural lens corrects the patient’s vision.
 There are many lens options available to correct distance, near and intermediate vision to reduce and sometimes eliminate your dependence on glasses.
 Advanced technology lenses have also been developed to allow for corrected vision at multiple distances, also known as multifocal lenses, and can even be used to correct eye conditions like astigmatism.